Random Abstract Cell Complexes: Theoretical Considerations

+We can calculate $\pi(r,u)$ and $\sigma(r,u)$ for all nodes $u$ in $\mathcal O(n) \leq O(m)$ by traversing the tree from the root downwards. \Cref{eq:treecalc_pi,eq:treecalc_sigma} have to be calculated only once for each edge that is not part of the tree, i.e., $\mathcal O(m)$.
 To compute the lowest common ancestor (lca) of two nodes, we use Tarjan's off-line lca algorithm \cite{tarjan1979applications}, which runs in $\mathcal O(n+m\alpha(n+m))$ (per tree), where $\alpha$ is the inverse of the Ackermann function.
-On a connected graph, the number of edges is, asymptotically, at least as large as the number of nodes, i.e., we can simplify the complexity of lca to $\mathcal O(m\alpha(m)) \leq \mathcal O(m^{1+\varepsilon})$ for any $\varepsilon > 0$.
+On a connected graph, the number of edges is, asymptotically, at least as large as the number of nodes, i.e., we can simplify the complexity of lca to $\mathcal O(m\alpha(2m)) \leq \mathcal O(m^{1+\varepsilon})$ for any $\varepsilon > 0$.

-Note that we only need to completely enumerate the cells that are sampled.
-When a cell is selected, we take the two nodes it is induced by and walk from each to their lowest common ancestor, thus obtaining the boundary; and taking $\Theta(\ell)$ steps over all spanning trees.